FAQ Category: General information

 How can I live in the Port Lands?

 The work currently happening in the Port Lands is for flood protection.
-In doing so, we’ll create Villiers Island and a new mouth for the Don River.
+In doing so, we’ll create a new island, called Ookwemin Minising, and a new mouth for the Don River.
 The flood protection project does not include any development or buildings.

-The planned community on Villiers Island between Cherry and Don Roadway will be guided by the City Council approved Precinct Plan.
+The planned community on the island between Cherry and Don Roadway will be guided by the City Council approved Precinct Plan.

-Developers for Villiers Island (the future community in the Port Lands) haven’t been selected yet.
-Development of Villiers Island, including building housing, will happen after the flood protection work is complete in 2024.
+Developers for the future community in the Port Lands haven’t been selected yet.
+Development of the island, including building housing, will happen after the flood protection work is complete in 2025.

 How do the new film studios announced in the Port Lands fit into your plans?

-It sounds like you’re referring to the Basin Media Hub that was recently announced.
+It sounds like you’re referring to the Basin Media Hub that was announced in 2021.
 That project is overseen by CreateTO and the City of Toronto.

 The Basin Media Hub was identified as part of a larger cluster of production, interactive and creative uses in the Port Lands Planning Framework, which was approved by City Council in 2017.
 The planning framework sets a 50+ year vision for the Port Lands which includes existing industrial uses, new media and screen-based uses as well as mixed use residential communities.
 The planning framework also includes recommendations for how these various uses will develop compatibly over time.
-One of these new mixed-use residential neighbourhoods is Villiers Island – which is created by our Port Lands Flood Protection project.
-Our plan for Villiers Island is that it will be a climate positive neighbourhood, which means that in addition to reducing on-site emissions, the neighbourhood will help lower emissions from elsewhere in the city too.
-Villiers Island will also include over 1,000 new affordable homes.
-Just east of Villiers Island and directly north of the Media Hub is McCleary District, which will be another mixed-use residential neighbourhood once a more detailed precinct planning process is undertaken in the near future.
+One of these new mixed-use residential neighbourhoods is the new Island – which is created by our Port Lands Flood Protection project.
+Our plan for the Island is that it will be a climate positive neighbourhood, which means that in addition to reducing on-site emissions, the neighbourhood will help lower emissions from elsewhere in the city too.
+The Island will deliver approximately 9,000 new housing units, including as many as 2,700 affordable rental units, helping to address a critical need for housing in the city.
+Just east of the Island and directly north of the Media Hub is McCleary District, which will be another mixed-use residential neighbourhood once a more detailed precinct planning process is complete.

 What will happen to existing places in the Port Lands, like Cherry Beach?

 The naturalized areas already exist in the Port Lands are staying untouched.
 Spaces like Tommy Thompson Park and Cherry Beach aren’t within this project area – they’re important habitat for wildlife and natural spaces for people to explore.
-You can see the area of the Port Lands we’re transforming on the project map located here.
+You can see the area of the Port Lands we’re transforming on the project map.

 How much will this project cost?